thomverbeek/VIPER/README.md

 VIPER is a lightweight [software architecture](https://martinfowler.com/architecture/) framework for Swift.

 [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) is a software architecture pattern devised by Robert C. Martin in 2012 that promotes the SOLID principles of software design.
 The concept of VIPER is an iOS architecture pattern inspired by the Clean Architecture, originally coined by developers of [Mutual Mobile](https://mutualmobile.com/resources/architecting-ios-apps-viper) and popularised by their [objc.io](https://www.objc.io/issues/13-architecture/viper/) article.
-This framework is a Swift implementation of the aforementioned architecture principles that enables you to build VIPER apps.
+This framework is a Swift implementation of the aforementioned architecture principles that enables you to build VIPER apps for iOS, macOS and tvOS.

 - [Installation](#installation)
     - [Xcode](#xcode)